Bath1988/Daily-Australian-Stock-Price-Prediction/README.md

 ## **1. Introduction**

 The **Daily Australian Stock Price Prediction** is a web application designed to predict daily stock prices using historical data.
 The data fetched from YH Finance API hosted in Rapidapi api market place.
-The data fetched was limited to several major ASX stocks due to the limited resources using in the project to stay within the free tier.
+The data fetched was limited to several major ASX stocks due to the limited resources used in the project.

-The prediction model utilised in the application will predict the closing stock price for the next business day.
+The prediction model predicts the closing stock price for the next business day.
 XGBOOST model is used as the prediction model for the application.

-Some other prediction models also compared with each other for training time and prediction accuracy.
+Oracle cloud free tier is used deploy components of the application.

-The application is accessible through interactive web application which hosted in Oracle cloud.
-Cloud infrustructure is controlled by code in CLI and code used is also available in the repository.
+The application is accessible through interactive web application.

 The project combines **data science**, **machine learning**, and **cloud computing** to create a scalable and efficient solution for stock market analysis.
-By leveraging daily stock data from the **Yahoo Finance API**, the application trains machine learning models to generate predictions, which are then made accessible through a user-friendly web interface.
+The development is done using agile methodology starting with minimalist application and add more features in later stage.

 ### **1.4.
 Cloud Integration**
 To address scalability and deployment challenges, the project leverages **Oracle Cloud Infrastructure (OCI)** for: